nwg/racket-wiki/Intro-Projects.md

 * Write bindings to Authorize.Net
 * Write libraries to interact with Wii Remotes
 * Write libraries to interact with game controllers
+  - This exists on for [Mac OS X](https://github.com/get-bonus/get-bonus/blob/master/exp/joystick.rkt), but an interface should be normalized and available across platforms.
 * Write bindings to various Google APIs
   - Authentication would be useful
   - Other interesting things: docs (esp. around spreadsheets), maps